nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 ### Traversing The Queue

-One thing you can do is create your own
+One thing you can do is create a custom locking mechanism to prevent same jobs enqueueing.